azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 1. Then directly **click the last part of the entity** (= the pizza type) and
 1. Then **select `PizzaOrder`**.
 1. Then **tag all pizza types inside the `PizzaOrder` as `Pizza Type`**.
-1. The final tagging should look something like this (make sure the green line covers the whole phrase):
+1. The final tagging should look something like this (See Screenshot below):

 ![alt text](./images/entity_luis_taged_utterances.png "LUIS Intents")